lokori/clj-weba/README.md

 Since there is already a project named Clojure Boot this experiment is clj-weba.
 Supposedly this doesn't mean anything.

+The code was presented in the awesome [ClojuTre 2014](http://clojutre.org) event.

 ## Professional .. enterprise